StephenFluin/adocs/README.md

 - Use 11ty to build your routes and copy over static assets
 - Use Vite to bundle, minify, and optimize your styles and JS resources

-Your new site will appear in the `_site` folder, or [wherever you tell 11ty to build your site](https://www.11ty.dev/docs/config/#output-directory).
+Your new site will appear in the `dist` folder.